mypreview/woo-store-vacation/readme.txt

 By default, the vacation notice displays on the WooCommerce pages, including the shop and product pages.
 However, if you prefer, you can also add the vacation notice to any other pages on your site.
 If you use the core block editor or Gutenberg plugin, you can easily add the holiday message by inserting the Store Vacation Notice block.
 Alternatively, if you use a page builder like Elementor, SeedProd, or Divi builder, you can use the `[woo_store_vacation]` shortcode to display the notice on any page you choose.
 This allows you to show your vacation message whether you want to showcase it on the homepage, sidebar, or any other location.

+To better distribute workload and responsibilities and create a collaborative environment for managing your online store, shop managers have access to the plugin settings to manage and edit vacation options.

 This plugin is provided to handle multilingual sites with ease.
 It comes fully equipped with a configuration file to support WPML and Polylang plugins, making it translation-ready and easy to use for websites that cater to a global audience.

 Overall, the Woo Store Vacation plugin is an essential tool for WooCommerce shop owners who need to take time off for personal or business reasons.
 By activating vacation mode, you can avoid negative reviews or damage to your reputation by providing clear communication to potential buyers about your availability and expected return date.